1. It’s not the lush whale population or the midnight sun. It’s that Iceland can trace their linage to the first settlers.

 – Drive back to Reykjavik

-– Shop for souvenir, have seafood dinner in the city center.
+– Shop for souvenirs and have seafood dinner in the city center.

 – Go for a swim in the pool next to the camp site.